Overview

 What makes IINE different?

-The International Institute is a leader in the creation of programs and services for new Americans.
+The International Institute is a leader in creating programs and services for new Americans.
 Our expertise comes from more than 100 years of welcoming immigrants from every region of the world and more than 40 years of resettling refugees in New England.
-IINE is one of the few immigrant service providers in [...]
+IINE is one of the few immigrant service providers in the region [...]

 28 05, 2017